lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Woodrow's title [Doppelganger], Items see below    |

+In this multi-part sub quest, Woodrow is mistaken for someone else by people all over the world.
+You can trigger this event by speaking with a travler in the tavern in Janos.
+There are people scattered all over the world as shown in thetable below.
+Speaking to them will get you more information.
+The three most important locations are in Janos, Darilsheid, and Neustdat.
+After speaking with these three, a portait of "Woodrow" will appear in the halls of Heidelberg Castle.
+It may help reveal who he is being mistaken for.
+You can recceive the title of "Doppelganager" when you speak to everyone listed in the table.

 excel table